-Almost everyone has a positive impression of the park, but no one has quite the same experience, or recommends that you do quite the same thing.
-There's an almost impossible amount of sights to see here (including 21 playgrounds, 48 fountains, monuments or sculptures and 36 bridges), but here's a shortlist:
+Almost everyone has a positive impression of the park, but no one has quite the same experience or recommends that you do quite the same thing.
+There's an almost impossible amount of sights to see here (hidden treasures, indeed), including 20 playgrounds, 48 fountains, monuments or sculptures and 36 bridges.
+Here's a shortlist:

 Bethesda Fountain: This romantic fountain's name refers to a pool in Jerusalem with healing powers.
-While you're there, be sure to snap a few photos of the Angel of the Waters sculpture that tops this mid-park sight.
-You might recognize her: She was featured prominently in the opening credits of the HBO miniseries, Angels in America.
+While you're there, be sure to snap a few photos of the Angel of the Waterssculpture that tops this mid-park sight.

 Jacqueline Kennedy Onassis Reservoir: New Yorkers love to jog by this beautiful 106-acre body of water located mid-park.
-It's especially scenic in fall, when the surrounding trees are ablaze with seasonal colors.
+It's especially scenic in autumn, when the surrounding trees are ablaze with seasonal colors.

 Loeb Boathouse: During the warm weather months you can rent a boat, bike or gondola from this Victorian-style boathouse and restaurant, located around East Park Drive next to the Bethesda Fountain.

-Strawberry Fields: Named after John Lennon's song, this lower west park area (at W. Park Drive and W. 72nd Street) is across the street from where the singer was assassinated in 1980.
+Strawberry Fields: Named after John Lennon's song, this lower west park area (at West Park Drive and West 72nd Street) sits across the street from where the singer was assassinated in 1980.
 Visitors like to come here to eat lunch, admire the landscaping, or pay tribute to the Beatle.

-Wollman Memorial Rink: This lower-east side spot is particularly popular with young families.
-In winter it's a popular ice skating rink; come summer, it's where you'll find the Victorian Gardens Amusement Park.
+Wollman Memorial Rink: This Lower East Side spot is particularly popular with young families.
+In winter it's an ice skating rink; come summer, it's where you'll find the Victorian Gardens Amusement Park.

-Central Park is open from 6 a.m. to 1 a.m., but as with any out-of-doors site in a major city you're better off visiting in the day or early evening.
+You'll find Central Park in the heart of Manhattan, just north of midtown; it stretches from 59th to 110th Street, and is bordered by Eighth and Fifth avenues.
+Central Park is free to visit and welcomes visitors daily from 6 a.m. to 1 a.m.
+As with any outdoor site in a major city, you're better off visiting in the day or early evening.
+There are restrooms available on-site and there are five visitors centers located within the park.
+Several of the city's top guided tours also make stops in the park, including the best walking tours in NYC.
 Check out the park's official website for maps, information on all the activities available and special events.